Written by Professor Knut Helle, University of Bergen.

 All the woodwork and the internal embellishment are our contemporary contributions to the Hall.
 But the roof is copied after the medieval roof truss of the church of Værnes in Nord-Trøndelag.
 The east wall is decorated by Sigrun Berg’s tapestry, “Primstaven” (the calendar stick), and the front of the high table by a tapestry of Synnøve Aurdal.
 The latter has also woven the tapestry on the musicians’ gallery, designed by Ludvig Eikaas.

-Situated in the center of Bergen, walking distance from the Fish Market.
+Situated in the center of Bergen, next to the Rosenkrantz Tower, and in walking distance from the Fish Market.

 |Location:||Center of Bergen.|